Carnival Panorama Ship Review and Photos

 READ MORE: Menu Guide to Carnival’s Main Dining Room

-The Horizon dining room is located on deck 3, while The Vista dining room spans the aft section of decks three and four.
+The Horizon dining room is on deck 3, while The Vista dining room spans the aft section of decks three and four.

-Both serve pretty traditional cruise fare, and there’s a special section of the menu devoted to dishes representing the port you’re sailing into or out of.
+Both serve pretty traditional cruise fare, and a special section of the menu is devoted to dishes representing the port you’re sailing into or out of.
 With the ship being based in Long Beach, California and sailing to the Mexican Riviera, there is likely to be a Mexican influence on the menu.

 Carnival now allows you to check-in for Your Time Dining on the Carnival Hub app.
 This means that instead of standing in line, you can simply request a table on the app and receive a notification on your phone when the table is ready.